Can I ride the Nozomi & Mizuho Shinkansen with the Japan Rail Pass?

 While the trains aren’t 100% included with the new Japan Rail Pass price, this added flexibility will certainly serve as a plus for many travelers to Japan, especially if it’s their first time.

-The additional fees for the most common routes are displayed in the table below:
+The additional fees for the most common routes are displayed below:

 - Tokyo > Kyoto: 4960 yen